-Adly has taught political economy at The American University in Cairo and at Stanford University.
-Adly has also worked as a project manager at the Center on Democracy, Development, and the Rule of Law at Stanford University, where he was a postdoctoral fellow.
+Adly has taught political economy at AUC and Stanford University.
+He has also worked as a project manager at the center of democracy, development, and the rule of law at Stanford University, where he was a postdoctoral fellow.

-- State reform and development in the Middle East: The cases of Turkey and Egypt, London: Routledge Publications, 2012.
+State reform and development in the Middle East: The cases of Turkey and Egypt, London: Routledge Publications, 2012.

-- "Politically-embedded cronyism: The case of Egypt" in the Business and Politics.
-Volume (11) issue (4) December 2009.
+"Politically-embedded cronyism: The case of Egypt" in Business and Politics.
+Volume (11) issue (4) December 2009

-Political economy, economic sociology, political economy of the Middle East, comparative politics and Middle East studies.
+- Political economy of the Middle East

 - Comparative politics and Middle East studies